gianramirez/gianramirez/README.md

 Pronouns: He/Him

 I work Amazon as part of the PXT team.
-I'm a WCCI student, and will graduate in August 2022.
+I'm also a WCCI student, and will graduate in August 2022.

 Top superpowers according to my manager and teammates in my 2021 review: